As an Amazon Associate I earn from qualifying purchases.

 - 2 tablespoons sugar

-How to Make Vegan Chocolate Pudding
+Instructions How to Make Pie Crusts & Pudding

 Graham Cracker Crust

-Crush graham crackers using food processor into crumbs, add in melted butter and sugar and press into a pie pan.
-Place in freezer while making pudding or you could use a pre-made crust.
+- Place in freezer while making pudding or you could use a pre-made crust.
 Pie crust can also be put in fridge for 15 minutes before preparing pudding.

 - For a darker chocolate flavor, use the 1/2 cup of unsweetened cocoa powder as specified in the ingredients list.